 Orlando Pirates’ Chances of Qualifying for CAF Champions League Group Stage After Defeat

-Orlando Pirates suffered a major setback in the quest to secure a place in the CAF Champions League group phase as they stumbled to a defeat against Saint Eloi-Lupopo in the first leg of their second preliminary tie.
+Orlando Pirates suffered a major setback in their quest to secure a place in the CAF Champions League group phase as they stumbled to a defeat against Saint Eloi-Lupopo in the first leg of their second preliminary tie.

-The Soweto giants made it to the semi-finals last season, losing to Pyramids FC, but they now face an uphill task to move to the next round after being thumped 3-0 by Lupopo in the first leg in Kinshasha.
+The Soweto giants made it to the semi-finals last season, losing to Pyramids FC, but they now face an uphill task to move to the next round after being thumped 3-0 by Lupopo in the first leg in Kinshasa.

 CAFCL: Pirates' chances of qualifying